govhackaustralia/asset-server/README.md

 Welcome to simple asset server.
 It's meant for serving static assets like css, js, and potentially image sprites.
 A number of subprojects could eventually co-exist on this asset server.

-_Note:_  GovHack asset server should support both https:// and http:// in a configuration that's
+_Note:_  GovHack asset server should support both https:// and http:// happily depending on its load balancer's/reverse proxy's configuration

 -------------

+# Projects

 ## GovHack site switcher